 When an adult gets frustrated, they often rant & rave, swear, yell, complain….

-But when a toddler gets frustrated we shame them for their bad attitude.
+We shame toddlers for their bad attitudes when they’re frustrated.
 Hello Pot, meet Kettle…

 Also, when your child misbehaves and you start yelling, threatening, spanking, or isolating your child…how are you being an example for your child for how an emotionally healthy person behaves?
 You’re not.